MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-activity-processing.md

 The adapter uses a connector object and your application's credentials to authenticate the outbound activities to the user.

-Bot Connector Service authentication uses JWT (JSON Web Token) `Bearer` tokens and the **MicrosoftAppID** and **MicrosoftAppPassword** that Azure creates for you when you create a bot service or register your bot.
+Bot Connector Service authentication uses JWT (JSON Web Token) `Bearer` tokens, the **Microsoft app ID** and the **Microsoft app password** that Azure creates for you when you create a bot service or register your bot.
 Your application will need these credentials at initialization time, to allow the adapter to authenticate traffic.

 > [!NOTE]
 > If you are running or testing your bot locally, for example, using the Bot Framework Emulator, you can do so without configuring the adapter to authenticate traffic to and from your bot.